View free policies procedures examples from all manuals. No obligation, no credit card!

 Businesses, like their workers, will find their industries transformed or eliminated by IT.
 Labor based industries are being displaced by skill based.
 Skill based industries are being replaced by knowledge based.
 The result will be to find manual labor industries moving to where the labor is cheap and economies shifting to service based knowledge industries.

 There is too much happening too fast for us to rely on mechanistic theories of old.
 New, dynamic or relative theories are needed.
 The key to management in the future will be in understanding the dynamics of the information age and adapting appropriately.
+The key to growth is to race with the new technology and not against it.
+The TED talk by Erik Brynjolfsson provides a great example.

 The Speed of Information